Establishing Performance Measures for Federally-Funded Infrastructure Investments

 PM3 (System Reliability) Targets for 2022-2025

-Adopted: MnDOT’s 4-Year Performance Measure Targets for System Reliability
+Adopted: MnDOT’s 2- and 4-Year Performance Measure Targets for System Reliability

-All MPOs across the country must adopt 2022-2025 performance measure targets for PM3, System Reliability (defined as travel time reliability off- and on the National Highway System (NHS) and freight travel reliability on the NHS) by June 14, 2023.
+By June 14, 2023, all MPOs across the country must adopt 2- and 4-year performance measure targets for System Reliability (PM3, defined as travel time reliability off- and on the NHS and freight travel time reliability on the NHS) for the second performance period 2022-2025.
 They may either adopt their state’s targets or establish their own, quantifiable 4-year targets.

-The MIC passed Resolution 23-11 adopting MnDOT’s System Reliability performance measure targets for 2022-2025, as follows, for the Minnesota portion of the MIC Planning Area:
+The MIC passed Resolution 23-11 adopting MnDOT’s System Reliability performance measure targets for 2022-2025, as follows:

 Percent of Reliable Person Miles on the Interstate 94.4% 82% 82%